 Workshops take place on Saturday October 5. $5 under 18, $10 all others.
 Minors must be accompanied by adults.
-Registration link coming soon.
 After the workshops, bring your instruments over to the Sunken Garden for an open jam led by Roger Howell, Jerry Sutton, and Don Pedi!

-Scroll all the way down for detailed information on each workshop.
+Scroll all the way down the page for detailed information on each workshop.

 Fiddle Workshop with Roger Howell: 12:00-1:00 pm

 Guitar Workshop with Jerry Sutton: 12:00-1:00 pm

 Dulcimer Workshop with Don Pedi: 12:00-1:00 pm